Install Internal Engines

 - If installing on Ubuntu or Kali Linux, download acunetix360-engine-*deb

-- If installing on Suse or CentOS, download acunetix360Engine-*rpm
+- If installing on Suse, download acunetix360Engine-*rpm

 - Your Engine Token and Engine License Key are also displayed.
 Both will be required during the Acunetix engine installation, so keep this page open till you install the Acunetix 360 engine successfully.
 Use the Copy to Clipboard buttons to copy the Engine Token and the Engine License Key.